enocol/donewithit/README.md

 <a id="fonts"></a>
 ## 🎨 Fonts

-- lato Sans was used as the main font.
+- IM Fell French Canon SC was used as the main font.

 <a id="tech-stack"></a>
 ## 🛠️ Tech Stack